Chicago city leaders weigh in on Larry Snelling as pick for next CPD superintendent

 Taliaferro agrees that the selection of Chief Snelling is an opportunity for the department to lift up morale with one of their own at the helm.

 "He could hit the ground running," Taliaferro said.
-"He doesn't have to figure out where Madison or State Street is or any of her other streets within the city."
+"He doesn't have to figure out where Madison or State Street is or any of the other streets within the city."

 "I think an outsider would've been catastrophic," said 38th Ward Ald.
 Nick Sposato.
 "So this was 100% the right move to make."